dstndstn/gfa_reduce/README.md

 ## etc/
 auxiliary files such as master biases, master flats, bad pixel masks, dark images; will not be checked in to git due to file sizes

+## py/scripts
+miscellaneous scripts not intended to be used as part of production pipeline

 ## py/ci_reduce/analysis/
 core image analysis such as source detection, centroid measurements, PSF fitting, flux measurements